bitnami/containers/bitnami/mariadb/README.md

 ### Step 2: Run the backup command

-We need to mount two volumes in a container we will use to create the backup: a folder on your host to store the backup in, and the volumes from the container we just stopped so we can access the data.
+We need to mount two volumes in a container we will use to create the backup: a directory on your host to store the backup in, and the volumes from the container we just stopped so we can access the data.

 ```bash